About

 Books/Contributions

-1. Et Cetera: An Illustrated Guide to Latin Phrases from Andrews McMeel (Available for preorder now!
-Coming August 2024)
+1. Et Cetera: An Illustrated Guide to Latin Phrases from Andrews McMeel (Available to order now!)

 Translations/Articles